paccciii/Kubernetes-NFS-Server-Setup/README.md

 # NFS-server-for-kubernetes-cluster
 Dynamic NFS storage provisioning in Kubernetes streamlines the creation and management of NFS volumes for your Kubernetes applications.
 It eliminates the need for manual intervention or pre-provisioned storage.
-The NFS provisioner dynamically creates persistent volumes (PVs) and associates them with persistent volume claims (PVCs),
+The NFS provisioner dynamically creates persistent volumes (PVs) and associates them with persistent volume claims (PVCs), making the process more efficient.
+If you have an external NFS share and want to use it in a pod or deployment, the nfs-subdir-external-provisioner provides a solution for effortlessly setting up a storage class to automate the management of your persistent volumes.